-I have the honour to inform you that the time-limit fixed by the President having expired without any objections having been raised by the Government of the Republic of South Africa to the designation of Sir Adetokunboh A. Ademola, I am sending him the file of the case, in
+I have the honour to inform you that the time-limit fixed by the President having expired without any objections having been raised by the Government of the Republic of South Africa to the designation of Sir Adetokunboh A. Ademola, I am sending him the file of the case, in his capacity as Judge ad hoc.

-45. THE ACTING REGISTRAR TO THE AGENT FOR THE GOVERNMENT OF ETHIOPIA1
+45. THE ACTING REGISTRAR TO THE AGENT FOR THE GOVERNMENT OF ETHIOPIA $^{\mathrm{1}}$ a day or two.